Factorizations of finite groups: Groups without k -factorizations

-Recall that Bergman \cite[Proposition 1.4]{Bergman} gave a negative answer to the question \cite[Question 19.35]{Kourovka} for $k=3$.
+Recall that Bergman \cite[Proposition 1.4]{Bergman} gave a negative answer to Hooshmand's question \cite[Question 19.35]{Kourovka} for $k=3$.
 What about larger $k$?
-If we do not allow factorizations of $|G|$ in which some of the factors are $1$, that is, we consider only factorizations of $|G|$ into factors $>1$, then Bergman's example does not answer the question when $k>3$.
-In his paper \cite[p.
-159]{Bergman} Bergman wrote that ``With that restriction, the problem remains open for all $k > 3$; I do not know whether there is an easy way to modify the present example to cover those cases''.
+If we do not allow factorizations of $|G|$ in which some factors are equal to $1$, that is, if we consider only factorizations of $|G|$ into factors greater than $1$, then Bergman's example does not answer the question for $k>3$.
+In \cite[p.
+159]{Bergman}, Bergman wrote that ``With that restriction, the problem remains open for all $k > 3$; I do not know whether there is an easy way to modify the present example to cover those cases''.

-Our next aim is to prove Theorem \ref{theorem_exist}, which answers this question for all $k\geq3$.
-We shall defer the proof until later.
-In the meantime, we will discuss some auxiliary assertions.
+Our next goal is to prove Theorem \ref{theorem_exist}, which answers this question for all $k\geq3$.
+We postpone the proof until later and first discuss some auxiliary results.